Working more than one job? You’re not alone.

 So, while owing too much in taxes can be a bad thing, getting too much back can be too.
 It’s best to be as close to $0 as possible.

-Instead of lending your money to the government for 0% interest, you can sock it away in a high yield savings account, like the one from Barclays and earn 2.20% APY!
+Instead of lending your money to the government for 0% interest, you can sock it away in a high yield savings account, like the one from Barclays and earn up to 2.20% APY!

 2. Remember State and Local Taxes